Brisbane Lightning: Establishment

 The Brisbane Lightning was founded on 13 February 2022.
 The Lightning was born out of a joint venture between Ice Hockey Queensland (IHQ) and the Brisbane Buccaneers and Southern Stars, following IHQ pulling support from the Brisbane Rampage.
 The joint venture's goal was to establish a top-level ice hockey team in Brisbane and obtain an Australian Ice Hockey League (AIHL) licence.
 On 28 February 2022, the Lightning secured an AIHL licence, and would enter the league in the 2023 season.
-In 2022, Brisbane would setup the organisation, hire back and front office staff, form a playing roster and play a number of exhibition games against AIHL teams.
+In 2022, Brisbane would set up the organisation, hire back and front office staff, form a playing roster and play a number of exhibition games against AIHL teams.

 After securing their AIHL licence in February 2022, Brisbane announced the appointment of their inaugural head coach on 9 March 2022.
 Terry Kiliwnik was named along with his assistant coach Ivan Rapchuk.
 Kiliwnik joined the new team with a wealth of junior coaching experience with Queensland and had most recently been the head coach of the Brisbane Goannas in the Australian Women's Ice Hockey League (AWIHL).
 Rapchuk also joined with a wealth of Queensland junior hockey coaching experience.
 The following day the yet unnamed team officially launched their new name, Brisbane Lightning and confirmed exhibition matches would be held in 2022 with AIHL opposition.
 On 14 March 2022, the team unveiled its logo and colours that had been designed by P27 Motion Design.
 The logo features the team name Brisbane Lightning and a stylised Story Bridge in front of a background of the Brisbane CBD and a bolt of lightning.
-The teams colours would be black, grey and white, similar to the LA Kings.
+The team's colours would be black, grey and white, similar to the Los Angeles Kings.
 In April 2022, the Lightning announced their maiden playing roster.
 The roster included two players, Damian Bright and Thomas Kiliwnik, moving from rival AIHL teams, Melbourne Mustangs and Newcastle Northstars respectively.
 Five players named had already been announced for the Rampage for 2022 and Matthew Johnson was the only selected player to have played for the previous AIHL Queensland team Gold Coast Blue Tongues.
 On 9 April 2022, the AIHL released its updated season schedule and the Lightning confirmed it would participate in 15 exhibition games in 2022.
 Beginning late April and running through to late August, Brisbane would face-off home and away against six teams, including: Northstars, Ice Dogs, Bears, Mustangs, Rhinos and Brave.

 The Lightning announced its inaugural on-ice leadership team on 23 April 2022.
-Experienced AIHL defenceman, Damian Bright, was named lightning's first captain with Dylan Kendrick and Eric Speedie will serving as alternate captains.
+Experienced AIHL defenceman, Damian Bright, was named lightning's first captain with Dylan Kendrick and Eric Speedie serving as alternate captains.